Street Signs (TV program): CNBC Asia

 CNBC Asia's version of Street Signs debuted March 31, 2014, with Martin Soong and Oriel Morrison as co-anchors.
 Soong was previously a longtime co-anchor of Asia Squawk Box (he has since returned to that show in the same role) and Morrison was anchor of the now-cancelled Cash Flow.
 Beginning December 2, 2019, the anchor team consisted of Tanvir Gill and Nancy Hungerford, both of whom replaced Morrison and Soong as co-anchors on that date.
 Hungerford departed from CNBC on July 2, 2021, and since July 5 of that same year until early 2022, Gill has been working with other fill-in presenters, such as Amanda Drury (former co-anchor of the defunct US version) and Christine Tan.
-As of April 2022, Street Signs Asia is anchored by Gill and Teymoor Nabili (who returned to CNBC Asia for his second stint at the network that spring).
-The background music for both the Asian and European versions is the same as CNBC Asia's The Rundown and CNBC United States' Squawk Alley (the latter two shows no longer air as of July 2021).
+As of July 2024, Street Signs Asia is anchored by Gill and Samantha Vadas (the later of whom replaced Will Koulouris, who before that, replaced the then-returning Teymoor Nabili).
+The background music for the Asian and European versions were the same as CNBC Asia's The Rundown and CNBC United States' Squawk Alley (the latter two shows no longer air as of July 2021).
+This version of Street Signs changed its theme music, graphics and adopted US-based titles on July 22, 2024.

 This programme originally aired in a two-hour format until October 29, 2018, when it was expanded to three hours (9:00 a.m. - 12:00 p.m.
 SIN/HK) due to the cancellation of The Rundown.

+CNBC Asia aired its final Street Signs Asia broadcast on April 4, 2025, ending its 11-year run.
+It was replaced on April 7 with two new shows, The China Connection and Inside India.